influxdata/sandbox/documentation/static/tutorials/enable-auth.md

-# Enabling Authentication for InfluxDB
+# Enabling Authentication

-First you will need to create an [admin user](https://docs.influxdata.com/influxdb/v1.2/query_language/authentication_and_authorization/#authorization) on the database:
+First you will need to create an [admin user](https://docs.influxdata.com/influxdb/v1.2/query_language/authentication_and_authorization/#authorization) on your influxdb instance:

 ```
 $ ./sandbox influxdb